SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-30-preventive-paxlovid-fails-prepub.md

 paper.
 (C'mon, Pfizer folk: just 3 more integers in your press release, is that too much to ask?)

-Reuters can't resist reporting the judgement of the stock market, for all the usual silly
+Reuters can't resist reporting the judgment of the stock market, for all the usual silly
 reasons:

 > Shares of Pfizer, which fell 3% in regular trading, were down another 1% at \$48.53